 - The Atari 2600 game Pressure Cooker.
 You're working at a fast food restaurant and the conflict is in keeping up with the flow of burgers before they all fall off the chute and not get the orders wrong.
 There aren't even any other visible characters besides yourself.

-- Zoo Tycoon, though at times you could make an argument for the guests.
+- Zoo Tycoon, being about building a zoo, doesn't really have an antagonist to confront, though at times you could make an argument for the guests.

 - Unless you count the indeferrent plague and human frailty as a Big Bad, Pathologic plays this pretty straight.